bpodchezertsev/MOD/intro.md

 For various operations, the real symmetrical thrust shape is not needed, and part of the thrust can be limited by software to form a spherical thrust with the same gradient in all directions.

-See how the thrust limiters can change the controlled thrust.
-For simplicity, in this diagram, the actual thrust is also spherical.
-This diagram shows the central vertical section of the complete traction shape.
+See how thrust limiters can change the controlled thrust.
+For simplicity, in this diagram the actual thrust is also spherical.
+This diagram shows the central vertical section of the full thrust shape.

 ![basic-control-limiters]

-But the software constraints for an omnicopter can be much more complex, and this flexibility allows for different constraints and control methods to be modeled.
+*But the software constraints for an omnicopter can be much more complex, and this flexibility allows for different constraints and control methods to be modeled.

-So, let's move on to:
+So, let's move on to:*